More countries join 'grand committee' seeking Mark Zuckerberg's participation

 Brazil, Singapore and Latvia joined five other countries requesting the CEO's participation in a London meeting scheduled for Nov.
 27. Last week, Facebook said Zuckerberg was "not able" to attend the meeting, which had been arranged by Ireland, Australia, Canada, Argentina and the UK.

-In a letter, representatives of the eight countries asked if Zuckerberg would participate through a video link if he couldn't make the journey to London.
+In a letter Friday, representatives of the eight countries asked if Zuckerberg would participate through a video link (PDF) if he couldn't make the journey to London.
 The grand committee is investigating disinformation and election interference.

 Facebook didn't immediately respond to a request for comment.